140 Broadway: Usage

 In October 1965, Marine Midland Bank leased the two basements and the first 20 floors.
 Because the bank was the largest tenant at 140 Broadway, Helmsley's corporation gave the bank naming rights to the building.
 According to the bank's annual report for that year, 140 Broadway was to be the new headquarters of the bank.
 The second floor contained the main banking hall.
 By March 1967, the building was 90% rented.
 The Department of Buildings gave a temporary occupancy certificate that April, and certified the building as complete in October 1967.
 Other original tenants at the building included Clarke, Dodge Company; Delafield Delafield; Laird Company Corporation; and Control Data Corporation.
 Later tenants included Morgan Stanley, Paine Webber, Ernest & Ernest, the City Midday Club, Puerto Rico's government, and Helmsley's company Helmsley-Spear.
 In 1980, HSBC acquired a 51% controlling interest in the Marine Midland Corporation.

 After Helmsley died in January 1997, his widow Leona Helmsley sold off over a dozen of his properties.
 The New York Times wrote that 140 Broadway had "attracted the most attention from prospective buyers": although the building was only 59% occupied and required renovations, real estate in the Financial District was highly sought.
 After several bids were received from six "serious finalists", the building was sold to Larry Silverstein's company Silverstein Properties for $190 million in January 1998.
 Subsequently, Silverstein undertook a $60 million renovation and leased out much of the remaining space.
 At the time, Silverstein harbored concerns that HSBC, which occupied 40% of the space, would move out once its lease expired in 2002.
 HSBC subsequently moved its primary headquarters to the HSBC Tower in Midtown Manhattan in 2001.
 Brown Brothers Harriman & Co. was then signed as 140 Broadway's major tenant, moving to 20 floors.

 The building was purchased in 2004 by German firm Union Investment.
 On June 25, 2013, the New York City Landmarks Preservation Commission designated the Marine Midland Building as a New York City landmark.
 In January 2018, the building's owners proposed adding circular planters to the plaza, as well as adding "street furniture" on the sidewalk, which would potentially displace street vendors.
 Despite controversy over the plans, the Landmarks Preservation Commission approved the changes in March 2018.
-The designs for the renovated plaza call for planters to be installed on the section of the plaza on Liberty Street.
-By 2021, the building's owners were marketing Brown Brothers Harriman's space for rent.
+The designs for the renovated plaza called for planters to be installed on the section of the plaza on Liberty Street.
+By 2021, the building's owners were marketing Brown Brothers Harriman's space for rent; during that decade, the building gained tenants such as services firm Arup Group and law firm Lewis Brisbois Bisgaard & Smith.
+Union Investment hired Gensler to design an amenity space for the building, which was completed in 2025.
+The next year, the owners placed the building for sale at a price of $400 million.